This post contains affiliate links, marked by *

 3. Find out what your credit score looks like.

 Your credit rating makes a big difference.
 It’s what your bank or building society uses to decide whether you’re trustworthy when it comes to credit.
 It may not seem fair, but the system’s here to stay.

-You can check your credit score with a free trial at Experian and Equifax as well as others, and here’s a tip: if you go through TopCashback first, you can get paid cashback to take out a free trial!
+You can get a free trial at Experian and Equifax as well as others, and here’s a tip: if you go through TopCashback first, you can get paid cashback to take out a free trial!*